- Mississauga soldiers collecting food and cash at local grocery stores for The Mississauga Food Bank

 Janice is 38 years old and lives with Multiple Sclerosis.
 Diagnosed in her late twenties, Janice had nevertheless been able to hold down a job and had worked for many years as a receptionist in a small company, enjoying a fairly active life.
 Three years ago, the disease took a turn for the worse and she could no longer hold on to her job.

 As a single person without company health benefits, Janice applied for the Ontario Disability Support Program and started receiving monthly cheques.
-However, with the rising cost of living, there was often not enough left for food, so she turned to one of The Mississauga Food Bank partner agencies.
+However, with the rising cost of living, there was often not enough left for food, so she turned to one of The Mississauga Food Bank member agencies.
 With the help of 7-10 days of food each month, Janice can make sure her pantry is never empty.

 For Rafael and Maria, help from The Mississauga Food Bank means extra support as they work towards establishing themselves in a new country.